hexinfra/gorox/README.md

 Welcome to Gorox!

-Gorox is an advanced Network Proxy, Webapp Server, and RPC Framework.
+Gorox is a pragmatic Network Proxy, Webapp Server, and RPC Framework.
 It can be used as:

   * Web Server (HTTP, TLS, WebSocket, static, FCGI, uwsgi)